groupeseb/UML-Graph/README.md

 ### machine-state-diagram.xmi
 This is the generated file by Modelio.

+## resources-by-domain.xlsx
+List of all existing resources grouped by domain.

 ### includes
 This folder contains _css_ stylesheet and _js_ libraries used by _index.html_.